MischaU8/spevktator/README.md

 In our public demo, we collect posts from 5 popular Russian news channels on VK (`life`, `mash`, `nws_ru`, `ria` and `tassagency`).

-Explore the posts, together with sentiment analysis, metrics and English translation:
+Explore their posts, together with sentiment analysis, metrics and English translation:

 https://spevktator.io/vk/posts_mega_view